porterjenkins/deep_uncertainty/baselines/heteroscedastic-nn/README.md

 # Effective Bayesian Heteroscedastic Regression with Deep Neural Networks

-This repository contains the accompanying code for the paper "Effective Bayesian Heteroscedastic Regression with Deep Neural Networks" published at NeurIPS 2023.
+This repository contains the baseline method from: paper "Effective Bayesian Heteroscedastic Regression with Deep Neural Networks" published at NeurIPS 2023.
 The PDF is available [here](https://openreview.net/pdf?id=A6EquH0enk).

 ![illustration](https://github.com/aleximmer/heteroscedastic-nn/assets/7715036/1a2f2cb3-1b1c-4523-87c2-bca7a3521c78)

+## Begin
+Please create your own conda env conda create -n hnn python=3.9: with python version = 3.9 and then run installation of requirements.txt

 ## Setup
 For experiments, we used python version 3.9 and torch version 1.12.1.